7 year-end planning tips

-It is always important at this time of year to review your financial plan to see if there are opportunities to make any beneficial changes.
-The 2017 Tax Cuts and Jobs Act (TCJA) provides valuable opportunities to consider.
+It is always important to review your financial plan every year, but based on the events of this year, it may be more important than ever to review your plan to see if there are opportunities to make any changes based on any life changes you or your family may have experienced during 2020.
 Depending on your unique situation, some of the tips listed below might make sense for you and your family.

 Maximize your tax-deferred annual contributions